darrenks/atlas/README.md

     ax
     abc

+That's really all there is to it.
+There are a few other tricks and a decent number of operators (around 50 most of which are very simple and familiar), but this tutorial only needs a handful to show off the cool ideas.

 ## Circular Programming Intro

 Let's look at the first example I ever saw of circular programming.
 It was the Haskell program: